 If these numbers are deceptive, then what are the most pardoned crimes?
 Crimes against the environment, crimes against individual freedoms involving public officials, perversion of justice and embezzlement of public funds (see methodology) make up the highest percentages of pardons for convictions.
 Three of the four crimes involve public officials or theft of public money.

 Another category with a larger percentage of pardoned offences is perversion of justice (when a public official issues a resolution or names someone to public office in an deliberately arbitrary manner).
-Six of the 382 public officials convicted between 2007 and 2013 have so far received pardons, 1.57%.
+Twelve of the 475 public officials convicted between 2007 and 2015 have so far received pardons, 2.53%.

 Along with crimes against the environment, crimes committed by public officials have received pardons at a higher rate than pardons for any other crime.
 Pardoning public officials is the way in which the government, wielding executive power, pardons itself for its own offences.